Wild-Queue/acsl/README.md

 Located in the file full_bnfc_parser.cf

-This grammar contains all the rules found in the frama-c repository
+This grammar combines the rules of partial grammars.
+Presented as an alternative way of parsing.

 To build: